SAP/fosstars-rating-core/docs/example.md

 To address it in the rating, let's set the weight for security testing score as `w[1] = 0.7`, and the weight for project activity score as `w[2] = 0.3`.

-Then, for the overall security score, let's define a score function as the following:
+Then, for the overall security score, let's define a scoring function as the following:

 ```
 rating = score[3] = SecurityTestingScore